The optimality of word lengths. Theoretical foundations and an empirical study: Measuring the optimality of word lengths

-In this article, we will deal with three instances of the weak recoding problem: \begin{enumerate} \item {\bf Length in characters versus duration in the same language}.
-In this instance, the lengths in characters in one of the communication system, say A, has been replaced by the corresponding durations in time to produce the other, say B. \item {\bf Length in Chinese/Japanese characters versus other discrete lengths (romanizations and strokes)}.
-Here lengths in Chinese/Japanese characters are replaced by lengths in strokes or in romanizations, namely Latin script conversions (via Pinying for Chinese and Romaji for Japanese).
-Certainly, such replacement leads to an increase in $L$ (\autoref{tab:opt_scores_pud}), but a key question is if the degree of optimality will also change.
-We will show that the degree of optimality reduces in line with the increase in $L$.
-This suggests that romanizations or strokes are a poor proxy to investigate the degree of optimality of these languages with respect to languages written in other scripts. \item {\bf Removal of vowels in Latin script languages or romanizations}.
-The motivation for this recoding is to check if the scores are robust to varying decisions with regards to the design of a writing system.
+In this recoding problem, B is just a transformation of A assigning a new code, e.g. a new string, to each type of A (hence preserving the frequency of every type from A in B while changing their length).
+Then suppose that $s(X)$ is the optimality score of a communication system $X$.
+The question is, under what conditions $s(A) = s(B)$?
+This question cannot be answered unless we clarify what we consider to be relevant or not for $s(A) = s(B)$.
+Invariance under \textit{increasing linear transformation}, for instance, is a possible requirement: we will have $s(A) = s(B)$ when the score satisfies this type of invariance, i.e. the new lengths in B are an increasing linear transformation of those in A. Similarly, another condition for $s(A) = s(B)$ can be invariance under \textit{strictly increasing transformation}.
+A set of mathematical properties including the aforementioned ones is discussed in \autoref{app:optimalityScores} with regards to the proposed optimality scores.
+In this article in particular, we will deal with three instances of the weak recoding problem: \begin{enumerate} \item {\bf Length in characters versus duration in the same language}.
+In this instance, the lengths in characters in one of the communication systems, say A, have been replaced by the corresponding durations in time to produce the other, say B. This corresponds to the mapping of word lengths in characters to durations for Spanish and French examples in \autoref{tab:cv_examples}. \item {\bf Length in Chinese/Japanese characters versus other discrete lengths (romanizations and strokes)}.
+Here, lengths in Chinese/Japanese characters are replaced by lengths in strokes or in romanizations, namely Latin script conversions (via Pinyin for Chinese and Romaji for Japanese).
+Such replacements certainly lead to an increase in $L$ (See \autoref{tab:engChinese} as well as \autoref{tab:opt_scores_pud}).
+However, a key question is whether the \textit{degree of optimality} will also change as a consequence of this increase in $L$. \item {\bf Removal of vowels in Latin scripts or romanizations}.
+The motivation for this recoding is to check if the scores are robust to varying decisions with regard to the design of a writing system.
 For instance, writing systems differ in how they code for vowels.
 Catalan -- as all Romance languages -- uses a Latin script, where both consonants and vowels are represented.
-In contrast, the primary writing system of Arabic is an abjad, where only consonants are represented (unless \textit{fatah} diacritics are used to indicate vowels).
-Certainly, removing vowels in Romance languages leads to a decrease in $L$, but a key question is if their degree of optimality will also change.
-Interestingly, we will show that the degree of optimality of word lengths decreases slightly after removing vowels although mean word length has actually been reduced considerably, hence the importance of using powerful optimality scores. \end{enumerate} In these instances, we can only predict $s(A) = s(B)$ if the actual transformation satisfies the assumptions of its invariance conditions (\autoref{tab:mathematical_properties_of_scores}).
+In contrast, the primary writing system of Arabic is an abjad, where only consonants are represented (unless \textit{fatha} diacritics are used to indicate vowels).
+Removing vowels in Romance languages certainly leads to a decrease in $L$, but, again, the key question is whether their degree of optimality will also change. \end{enumerate}